-Bauhinia Downs 1:250,000, SE53-3 Borroloola 1:100,000, 6165
+Bauhinia Downs 1:250,000 SE53-3 Borroloola 1:100,000, 6165

-Date 15/02/2016
+Date 7 th of February, 2017

 Department, Area McArthur River Mine Technical Services, Geology Department

-Prepared by Edward Morris
+Prepared by Edward Morris (Mine Geologist)

 Abstract

 The McArthur River mine is one of the world's largest zinc, lead and silver mines, situated about 70 kilometres southwest of Borroloola, near the Gulf of Carpentaria in the Northern Territory.
 It is operated by McArthur River Mining (MRM), a subsidiary of the Swiss mining company Glencore.